-The technique of coordinating breathing and walking, which is also called Breathwalk, has its origin in Kundalini Yoga.
+The technique of coordinating breathing and walking, is also called Breathwalk.
 Breathwalk is ideally practiced in the fresh air and is also well-suited for those who have not yet had any experience with yoga.

 There are various breathing patterns – each has a special effect on our health.
 Here are the two basic breathing patterns:

 Walk with even steps and inhale through your nose for the length of 4 steps.
 Then exhale through your nose for another 4 steps.
 There should be a small pause between the breaths.
 Do this breathing pattern for 3 minutes and then continue walking normally for 5 minutes.
 Repeat this several times.
 This exercise will give you energy and clarity.
 You can connect the primal sounds of SA TA NA MA with the rhythm of walking by saying one syllable in your thoughts for each breath segment and each step.